viveky259259/Chroma/README.md

 This template was created to help developer communities save time in website construction time for DevFest or other Events and spend more time on hacking ways to engage with their communities.

-The development of this template was done by the team of GDG Cloud Coimbatore, GDG Coimbatore and WTM Coimbatore.
+The development of this template was done by the team of GDG Cloud Nashik, GDG Nashik and WTM Nashik.

 Stack / Good-to-Have(s)     | Description
 ----------------------------|---------------------------------------------------------------------------------------